Predicated Diffusion: Predicate Logic-Based Attention Guidance for Text-to-Image Diffusion Models

 \textbf{Theoretical Justification and Generality:} Most existing methods have been formulated based on deep insights, which makes it unclear how to combine them effectively or how to apply them in slightly different situations.
 In contrast, Predicated Diffusion can resolve a variety of challenges based on the same foundational theory, allowing us to deductively expand it to address challenges not summarized in Fig.~\ref{fig:challenges}.

-\textbf{High Fidelity to Prompt:} The images generated by the proposed Predicated Diffusion and comparison method were examined by human evaluators and pretrained image-text models~\citep{Radford2021a,Li2022c}.
-We confirmed that Predicated Diffusion generates images that are more faithful to the prompts and is more likely prevent the issues shown in Fig.~\ref{fig:challenges}, while maintaining or even improving the image quality.
+\textbf{High Fidelity to Prompt:} The images generated by the proposed Predicated Diffusion and comparison methods were examined by human evaluators and pretrained image-text models~\citep{Radford2021a,Li2022c}.
+We observed that Predicated Diffusion generates images more faithful to the prompts and more effectively prevents the issues shown in Fig.~\ref{fig:challenges}, while maintaining or even improving the image quality.

 \textbf{New Challenge and Solution:} This paper introduces a new challenge, named \emph{possession failure}, which occurs when the generated image fails to correctly depict a prompt indicating a subject in possession of an object.
 Thus, we broaden the horizons of the current research, which has mainly focused on the presence or absence of objects and attributes, to encompass actions.
 The fact that Predicated Diffusion can successfully address this new challenge is worthy of attention.